DataDog/puppet-datadog-agent/README.md

    }
    ```

-    - To support reporting, your Puppet master needs the [dogapi][3] gem installed.
-To install, either run the Puppet Agent on your master with this configuration or install it manually with `gem`.
+    - To support reporting, your Puppet master needs the [dogapi][3] gem installed by running the Puppet Agent on your master with this configuration or installing it manually with `gem`.
 You may need to restart your `puppetserver` service after installing the `dogapi` gem.
     - `puppetserver_gem` is defined as a module dependency.
 It is installed automatically when the module is installed.

-3. (Optional) Include integrations to use with the Agent, for example:
+4. (Optional) Include integrations to use with the Agent, for example:

    ```conf
    include 'datadog_agent::integrations::mongo'